First inauguration of Dilma Rousseff: Parade

-Rousseff left the Granja do Torto residence at 2:00 pm (16:00 UTC) and arrived at the Cathedral of Brasilia at 2:15 pm (16:15 UTC).
+Rousseff left the Granja do Torto residence at 2:00 pm (16:00 UTC) and arrived at the Cathedral of Brasília at 2:15 pm (16:15 UTC).
 It began to rain right after she left the residence, and she could not parade to the Congress with the hood open, frustrating the public.
 Nevertheless, Rousseff opened the car window to wave her hand at the public.

-The car wandered through the Monumental Axis, stopping at the National Congress, where, around 2:30 pm (16:30 UTC), Rousseff and Temer were received by the President of that body, José Sarney.
+The car wandered through the Monumental Axis, stopping at the National Congress, where, around 2:30 pm (16:30 UTC), Rousseff and Temer were received by the president of that body, José Sarney.

 On the floor of the Chamber, both of them signed a term agreeing with the demands of the office, and were sworn in with the oath of "maintaining, protecting and fulfilling the Federal Constitution, comply with the laws, promote the general welfare of the Brazilian people, sustain the unity, integrity and independence of Brazil".
 Rousseff then made her first speech as President.
 At around 4 pm (18:00 UTC), Rousseff and Temer left the Congress building towards the Palácio do Planalto.
 At 4:30 pm (18:30 UTC), they were welcomed at the presidential palace's ramp by the outgoing President Luiz Inácio Lula da Silva and his wife.
 Traditionally, the outgoing vice President and his wife also greet the new President, but José Alencar was undergoing colorectal cancer treatment in São Paulo's Hospital Sírio-Libanês and did not attend the inauguration.

 Lula passed the presidential sash to Rousseff at the parlor (speaker's platform), located in the outer area of the palace, overlooking the Three Powers Plaza.
 Wearing the sash, Rousseff was greeted by heads of state and other authorities in the palace's east wing.
 At around 5 pm (19:00 UTC), Rousseff made her first speech to the people as President.
 She then inducted her 37 ministers inside the palace.
 Following this stage of the ceremony, Rousseff offered a reception at about 6:30 pm (20:30 UTC) for foreign authorities that were sent to Brazil to witness her inauguration.
 Each foreign authority had the opportunity to speak with Rousseff for 30 seconds.